dotnet/arcade/Documentation/AzureDevOps/TestReportingData.md

 Notable fields in this table include:

 **QueueName**: The OS queue the test ran on.
 Useful when needing to track down a configuration a test ran on.

 **Branch**: Name of the code branch the test ran from.

 **Outcome**: Contains values of `Failed`, `PassedOnRerun`, and `NotExecuted`.

+**RunCompleted**: The datetime value of when this test run completed.

 ### AzureDevOpsTestsHourly